Helps with the cost of buying prescription medicines. Paid to eligible income support recipients with their regular fortnightly Centrelink payment.

 |A couple||$3.10 (each)|

-You can apply to receive your Pharmaceutical Allowance as an advance of seven fortnightly payments if:
+You can apply to receive your allowance as an advance of 7 fortnightly payments if:

 - you receive the Disability Support Pension and are under 21 with no dependent children and you need a lot of medicines